Meredith trades for Connecticut TV station

 Both stations are CBS affiliates.
 Meredith will receive a $60 million cash payment in addition to the Connecticut station.
 Meredith said the deal is expected to be complete in the fall, pending regulatory approval.

 Meredith ended up with two television stations in Orlando after agreeing in January to buy WCPX and three other stations from First Media Television LP.
+That purchase is expected to be closed this summer.

 Meredith already owned a Fox affiliate in Orlando.